lewagon/dotfiles/04-Front-End/01-HTML/README.md

 ## Background & Objectives

-Note: you can launch a local webserver serving your current folder when launching this command: It has been defined in an [alias](https://github.com/lewagon/dotfiles/blob/f894306fd81502f1fe513dd253e3129f4b56874d/aliases#L7).
+Note: You can start a local webserver by typing the following command in your terminal (just make sure you are in the exercises folder):

 ```bash
 $ serve
 ```

+(it has been defined in an [alias](https://github.com/lewagon/dotfiles/blob/f894306fd81502f1fe513dd253e3129f4b56874d/aliases#L7))

+You can now visit your files on http://localhost:8000

 Learn about :

 #### HTML Skeleton tags

 * `<!DOCTYPE html>`